Vegan Strawberry Cake

 This post may contain affiliate links.
 Read my full disclosure here.

 This is the best Vegan Strawberry Cake ever!
-Made from scratch and bursting with fresh strawberry flavor.
-The frosting is to die for!
+Made with plenty of fresh strawberries, it’s simply bursting with flavor.
+The pretty pink frosting is to die for!

 This wonderful Vegan Strawberry Cake is adapted from my Vegan Vanilla Cake recipe.
-It’s incredibly moist, fluffy and infused with a ton of fresh strawberry flavor!
-I took a lot of tips from Sally over at Sally’s Baking Addiction, and used reduced strawberry puree in the cake batter (don’t worry, it’s easy!) and freeze dried strawberries in the frosting.
+It’s incredibly moist, fluffy and made with plenty of fresh strawberries!
+I took a lot of tips from Sally’s Baking Addiction, and used reduced strawberry puree in the cake batter and freeze dried strawberries in the frosting.

 The first step in making the cake is to prepare your reduced strawberry puree.
 You will need 1 pound of fresh, ripe red strawberries.
 Rinse and hull them, then add to a food processor or blender and blend.
 Transfer the puree to a small pot and simmer for 25-30 minutes.
 The mixture will thicken and reduce to just over 1/2 cup.